gcivil-nyu-org/fall24-monday-team1/README.md

 - As a user I want to view the profiles of other users so that I can see their game progress, journals, and achievements.

 ## User Journalling
-- As a user, I want to be able to add video games to my user profile in a variety of "chests" based on my playing status
+- As a user, I want to be able to add video games to my user profile in a variety of "chests" (Completed, Want to Play, Abandoned, Paused, Playing) based on my playing status
 - As a user, I want to be able to browse video game information in-app : reviews, trailers, plot information, completion time, etc.
 - As a user, I want to be able to review and rate video games that I have already played
+- As a user, I want to be able to add achievements and trophies that I collect while playing the games

 ## Game Lists